 These facilities hold an increasing number of asylum seekers as well as those who are apprehended and arrested in our local communities.

 The alarmingly high amount of immigrants who are not represented in immigration court proceedings reflects the dearth of affordable legal services available and a distinct lack of access to those services that do exist.

-Welcome South is a coalition currently comprised of three non-profit legal service partner organizations: Advocates for Immigrant Rights (AIR), the Community Legal Center (CLC), and Mid-South Immigration Advocates (MIA).
+Welcome South is a coalition currently led by three non-profit legal service partner organizations: Advocates for Immigrant Rights (AIR), the Community Legal Center (CLC), and Mid-South Immigration Advocates (MIA).

-The Partners have years of experience working together and coordinating with social service agencies to ensure clients receive effective, holistic services.
+The executive team has years of experience working together and coordinating with social service agencies to ensure clients receive effective holistic services.
 We know that collaboration works!